Using kelp to accelerate the shift to sustainability

 We have guaranteed access to a large scale steady supply of sustainably cultivated macrocystis– 120,000 tonnes of it per year.
 Cultivation is carried out by our sister company in Lüderitz, Namibia where macrocystis is grown in the clean, clear nutrient rich waters of the Benguela current.

 Macrocystis is often referred to as “the new kid on the block” as it’s an understudied and researched species.
-For us, this is an advantage, because there are so many more applications for giant kelp just waiting to be uncovered.
+For us, this is an advantage, because there are many applications for giant kelp waiting to be uncovered.

-We’re dedicated to advancing the knowledge around giant kelp and it’s applications and have various projects underway with universities and research institutions to uncover the miraculous molecules found in giant kelp—starting with its ability to halt cancerous rover cells from invading healthy tissue.
+We’re dedicated to advancing the knowledge around giant kelp and it’s applications and have various R&D projects underway with universities, research institutions and in our own lab to uncover the miraculous molecules found in giant kelp.

 We expect to harvest 150 tonnes per hectare (per year) of giant kelp to be turned into: